enoseven7/tinylang/README.md

 ## Planned Features

-As of now, this is still in development, and not fully functional as a programming language.
-The main goal is to add:
-	- An interpreter to fully execute parsed expressions

-Other planned features include:
 - Support for more operators and expression types
 - Variable scoping and block support
 - Functions and return statements